ColaLinN/cs-notes/docs/distributed-systems/intro.md

 sidebar_position: 1
 ---

+In this series of articles, I will try my best to writing notes of the distributed system, I hope you will also learn from it.

+I am not seriouly doing researching, so there might be mistakes, feel free to discuss with me here [issue](https://github.com/ColaLinN/fenglyu-docs-site-v1/issues).

+I will like to go through each critical definition one by one, so there will be.

 ##  Why Distributed Systems?

 Dsitributed System has been used broadly in real life.
 For example, Google, Amazon, Tiktok, etc.